 👉 Ebook - State of Mobile Finance in 2021

-Why is an omnichannel strategy essential?
+Why is an omnichannel marketing strategy essential?
 Because your customers are not restricting their use of online banking to a single channel.
-According to a research from Google, consumers typically switch between three to four screens before completing a transaction.
+According to research from Google, consumers typically switch between three to four screens before completing a transaction.
 An omnichannel strategy enables you to use all available marketing channels to achieve an integrated and seamless customer experience.
 The customer, on the other hand, is able to move from your app to website to push notifications to social media, experiencing the same branding and messaging throughout in a synchronized way.

 For an example of better integration of online and offline banking, look at Singapore’s DBS.
 The bank has moved eleven processes online to reduce the need for manual intervention.
 They have been running webinars during the pandemic to train staff on how to use digital tools.
-They are also building online services for SMEs to apply for short term loans.
+They are also building online services for SMEs to apply for short-term loans.

-Simply put, imagine creating the Netflix experience in banking - ease of subscription and access, seamless continuity across devices and locations, greater choice for customers, and data driven recommendations.
+Simply put, imagine creating the Netflix experience in banking - ease of subscription and access, seamless continuity across devices and locations, greater choice for customers, and data-driven recommendations.
 The rewards for consistent customer experience integration in online banking are huge - companies that use omnichannel strategies retain 89% of their customers on average as compared to 33% for those with weak omnichannel engagement, according to a study by Invesp.

 How can banks and financial services organizations master omnichannel customer engagement?
 The first step is to start looking at your app and website as a lifestyle offering rather than just a utility.
 This approach brings customer experience under the lens.
 It gets you thinking about how to make customers stay and engage longer with your app the next time they log in for a transaction.
 Could you push an exciting offer while they’re buying coffee at Starbucks?
 Or shopping at a Max retail outlet?